videlais/quis/README.md

 ## Values Collection

 To be as lightweight as possible, Quis does not contain state or database functionality.
-This must be provided by developers while also matching the expected callback structure expected.
+This must be provided by developers while also matching the expected callback structure.

-Based on the underlining PEG compilation process, Quis expects a *values()* callback function returning values based on the passed-in variable name.
+The AST parser processes expressions through three phases: **Tokenization** → **Parsing** → **Evaluation**.
+During evaluation, Quis expects a *values()* callback function returning values based on the passed-in variable name.
 For example, a simple collection returning specific values based on labels might be the following:

 ```javascript
 const values = (name) => {